ozgur-aksoy/academic-website/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-I am a Ph.D. candidate in Information Systems at the Naveen Jindal School of Management, The University of Texas at Dallas.
-My research explores how artificial intelligence shapes decision-making in healthcare, with a focus on cost efficiency, equity, and care quality.
-I apply machine learning, econometrics, and design science to build sociotechnical systems that work in practice.
+Ozgur Aksoy is a Ph.D. candidate in Information Systems at the Naveen Jindal School of Management, UT Dallas.
+Her research examines how artificial intelligence shapes decision-making in healthcare, with an emphasis on cost efficiency, equity, and care quality.
+She applies machine learning, design science, and econometrics to develop sociotechnical systems that advance both theory and practice.
 <br><br><br>

 [📄 Please click here to view my academic CV.](/assets/pdf/Ozgur_Aksoy_CV_website.pdf)